keirthana/anbox-cloud-docs/howto/update/upgrade-anbox.md

 ## Check Juju version

-Before you upgrade, check the required [Juju version](https://discourse.ubuntu.com/t/installation-requirements/17734#juju-version-10).
+Before you upgrade, check the required {ref}`sec-juju-version-requirements`.

 If your deployment uses an earlier Juju version, you must upgrade your controller and all models first.
 See the [Juju documentation](https://juju.is/docs/olm/upgrade-models) for instructions on how to upgrade the Juju controller and all models to a newer Juju version.